Nclose-ZA/elastalert_hive_alerter/README.rst

  alert: "elastalert_hive_alerter.hive_alerter.HiveAlerter"

-You will be required to provide connection details for TheHive (required fields first):
+You will be required to configure connection details for TheHive (required fields first) into the Elastalert config file, example below:

 ::